jezzsantos/queryany/README.md

 ## How?

-**QueryAny** is a .NET Standard fluent data store query language, that can be used in any repository interface.
+**QueryAny** is a .NET 6.0 fluent data store query language, that can be used in any repository interface.

 You choose to persist data in whatever store you like: SQL, MongoDB, NoSQL, CosmosDB, Redis or even JSON files, and your domain logic will not care a damn where your data is coming from or how it is persisted.
 Which is exactly what you want to do if you are crafting a new software product or tool, and you want to use [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.